MUTX Documentation

 Published images:

-Run the TUI interactively:
+Run MUTX interactively:

 docker run --rm -it \